jagdishlamba/motion-detection-using-opencv/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository.

-2. Create and activate a virtual environment (optional but recommended):
+2. Create and activate a virtual environment (optional but recommended).

-3. Install the required dependencies:
+3. Install the required dependencies.

-4. Run the application:
+4. Run the application.

 ## Instructions